ShortyLogos/pxrem-node/README.md

 This is a small CLI designed to convert pixel values in web development-related files to rem values.
 The default root font size used for calculations is 16, but you can specify another size using the parameters listed below.

+## Why?

+Recently, I had to convert a bunch of files from using pixel values to rem ones for responsivness purposes.
+I created this small project for fun over a couple of hours.
+I primarily work as a front-end developer using React.
+Exploring this CLI was a nostalgic journey into the realm of object-oriented programming (OOP), although I could have built it using a procedural approach.
+Like many developers, I sometimes tend to over-engineer things.

 ## How to use?

 1. Make sure to have [Node.js installed on your machine](https://nodejs.org/).